 High Performance RF TechZone

 LDMOS (Laterally Diffused Metal Oxide Semiconductor) is the dominant device technology used in high power RF amplifiers for frequencies ranging from 10 MHz to 3.8 GHz.
-It offers significant advantages over silicon bipolar transistors, such as very high ruggedness and efficiency, high gain, and compatibility with low cost packaging platforms.
 And in all but a few markets LDMOS is the most commercially viable solution in comparison with GaN based power amplifiers.

 NXP's LDMOS technology platforms are designed for devices to run from supply voltages in the range 28 to 50 V, with outstanding efficiency, power and ruggedness.
 The technology draws on NXP's heritage of proven product and technology innovation in RF spanning over 35 years.
 Now in its 8th-generation, our LDMOS devices deliver record performance up to 3.8 GHz and, for example, help wireless network operators realize best-in-class efficiencies for wireless base stations and hence reduce operating costs.